-If only this had been the war to end all wars.
-Sadly there have been very few years since the ending of WWI in which there has been no war in the world.
-This year has had the dark shadow of the war brought to Ukraine by Russia hanging over it.
-The Ukranians have borne the brunt of the violence and bloodshed, but much of the world is suffering because of this war, ourselves included.
+Sadly, war is not a thing of the past alone.
+The whole of this year has had the dark shadow of the war brought to Ukraine by Russia hanging over it.
+And in the last few weeks, the tense, unsatisfactory situation between the Israelis and the Palestinians in Gaza has erupted into bloodshed and carnage.
 It can be tempting to try and forget our past and the world's present situations but there are many reasons why it is vital that we do not - here are just three reasons...

 It is important to remember: we will repeat mistakes of the past if we forget.

 It is important to remember: we enjoy freedoms today because of sacrifices made by others.

-It is important to remember: every life is precious to God.
-Amen.
+It is important to remember: we are made for peace... and every life is precious to God.